mflanner1982/IT1025-MaureenFlannery-Spring2021/Lab5/readme.md

 Infrastructure topology is very similar to Star topology, but it includes wired & wireless technology.
 Wireless Mesh topology is similar to Mesh Topology, but it includes wireless capabilities.
 I believe the Wireless Mesh Topology is the better system because it allows for wired & wireless connection while creating several redundancies for connection points.

+Network Design
+The design for my network is simple.
+The Internet comes from a tower to a modem.
+From the modem, the internet travels to a router.
+The router projects the internet to a cloud.
+The cloud provides internet to the 2 PC's and the printer.
+Then, the 2 PC's connect to the printer.

+NSA/CSS
+NSA's role in cybersecurity is